-Surprising how there is good translation for “point de chute” in English.
-Youc an loosely translate it as “a place to crash” or “drop zone” (more litteral).
-But a “point de chute” in French is a place when you travel or where you just don’t have a home, a place where you can rest, drop your stuff, a temporary home.
+Surprising how there is no good translation for “point de chute” in English.
+You can loosely translate it to “a place to crash” or “a drop zone” (more litteral).
+But a “point de chute” in French is a place when you travel or when don’t have a home, where you can rest, drop your stuff, a temporary home.

 For me a “point de chute” (PDC) is a place that is not your home, but where you can stay / leave your stuff with no limit of time.
 A place where you dont feel like you’re bothering.

 In China my place became the PDC of many friends.
 In my hometown I have several PDC (family and friends).
 But now jumping to the US, I realize I have no safe one and it made me worried.
 So I started thinking where are my closest PDC there??
 Montreal I have a few, strangely people from my hometown in Montreal are quite numerous.